code-master-7/oop_in_java_notes/README.md

         t.display();
     }
 }

-OUTPUT:
-    hello
 ```

 ---

-## Instance of operator in Java
+## `instanceof` operator in Java
-* This operator returns either true or false and hence is majorly used in conditional statements
+* This operator returns either true or false and hence is majorly used in conditional statements.
-* it is used to check whether a given object belongs to a particular class or not
+* it is used to check whether a given object belongs to a particular class or not.
-* an object of subclass is also an instanceof parent class
+* an object of subclass is also an instanceof parent class.
 ```
 class Parent {
 }